CamBrown101/scheduler/README.md

 ## Project Description

 A React app for booking interviews with interviewers.
-As well as practise writting diffrent types of tests and setting up testing enviroments as well as setting up CircleCI for continious intergration.
+As well as practise writing different types of tests and setting up testing environments as well as setting up CircleCI for continuous integration.

 ## Features